Jo-JPEG/manifestation-magic/README.md

 ### Code Used

-- [Code Institute's](https://learn.codeinstitute.net/) Love Running walkthrough for the Navbar toggle code.
+- I refered to [Code Institute's](https://learn.codeinstitute.net/) Love Running walkthrough for the Navbar toggle code.
-- [Code Institute's](https://learn.codeinstitute.net/) I think Therefore I Blog walkthrough was uses as a reference during all stages of this project.
+- [Code Institute's](https://learn.codeinstitute.net/) I think Therefore I Blog walkthrough was used as a reference during all stages of this project.

 ### Content